Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator

 Understanding the behaviour of the $\LS_+$ operator, and in particular, the behaviour of the $\LS_+$-rank under graph operations was a natural research direction following the seminal paper of Lov\'{a}sz and Schrijver~\cite{LovaszS91}.
 Related questions about the behaviour of the $\LS_+$-rank under basic graph operations were also raised by Goemans and the second author~\cite{GoemansT01}.
 There has been some very nice work establishing connections between lift-and-project operator ranks (for some operators related to $\LS_+$) and graph minor operations especially on the maximum cut problem (see~\cite{Laurent2001,Laurent03,Laurent2003b}).
-However, as it was shown in ~\cite{LiptakT03}, $\LS_+$-rank behaves rather erraticaly with respect to many established graph operations.
-Thus, deeper investigations on the $\LS_+$-rank of graphs was justified.
+However, as it was shown in ~\cite{LiptakT03}, $\LS_+$-rank behaves rather erratically with respect to many established graph operations in the context of the stable set problem.
+Thus, deeper investigation of the $\LS_+$-rank of graphs was justified.
 A key piece of such investigations is understanding the combinatorial structure of minimal obstructions to effectiveness of such convex relaxations of the stable set problem obtained via the $\LS_+$ operator.
-Importance of such questions were raised by many others.
+Importance of these questions were raised by many others.
 Notably, in a very well-known survey ``The Sandwich Theorem'' ~\cite{Knuth1994} about the Lov\'{a}sz theta function, Knuth poses six ``perplexing questions.''
 Two of these questions involve the effectiveness of the $\LS_+$ operator on the stable set problem.
-One of the questions asked about what we call here 2-minimal graphs (answered in~\cite{LiptakT03}).
+One of the questions asks about what we call here 2-minimal graphs (answered in~\cite{LiptakT03}).
 One of the main results of this paper answers a more general version of Knuth's question by giving constructions of $2^{\ell -1}$ non-isomorphic $\ell$-minimal graphs for every positive integer $\ell$.